HewlettPackard/python-hpOneView/README.md

 HPE OneView SDK for Python
 ===========================

-This library provides a pure Python interface to the HP OneView REST APIs.
+This library provides a pure Python interface to the HPE OneView REST APIs.

 HP OneView is a fresh approach to converged infrastructure management, inspired by the way you expect to work, with a single integrated view of your IT